feyikemiaraba/LITA_CAPSTONE_PROJECT_1/README.md

 ## Data Collected
 The data set includes the following key columns:
-- Product
+- Product: contains the various products sold in this retail store, e.g; Hat, Shoes, e.t.c.
-- Region
+- Region: different regions where the product were sold(West, East, North and South)
-- Orderdate
+- Orderdate: when the products were sold.
-- Quantity
+- Quantity: how many product was purchased by each customer.
-- UnitPrice
+- UnitPrice: the price each product was sold for.